 If you work on campus, ask your supervisor if you need to shelter at your work location during the storm.
 If so, pack bedding, medication, cell phones and chargers, clothing, books/games, and personal items.

-For more information, please see Hurricane/Tropical Storm Information.
+For more information, please see Hurricane/Tropical Storm Resources.